Ryu-H/TIL/Java/Multithreading and Concurrency.md

 ## Threading in Java - Two levels of Abstraction
-In both cases, we have a class that performs the operation that we want to learn in the multithreaded manner to implement the `Runnable` interface.
+In both cases, we have a class that performs the operation that we want to run in the multithreaded manner to implement the `Runnable` interface.
 The `run()` method in the interface is not defined to throw any checked exceptions, therefore the class that implements the interface need to handle any checked exceptions within its implementation.

 ### The Thread class